joelouthan/theologic.us/content/posts/prayers/2020-07-02-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:24-25
+“Only in the LORD, it shall be said of me, are righteousness and strength;
+to him shall come and be ashamed all who were incensed against him.
+In the LORD all the offspring of Israel shall be justified and shall glory.”
 </pre>
+Lord,

+There is a day when all of my sadness and hurts and pains will wash away and you will wipe every tear from my eye because I will finally be with you and you will be with me.

+I love you Lord.
+I worship you.
+You are my God.
+You alone are good.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen